SFPC/sfpc.github.io/content/participate.md

 Aliases:
     - /doc/redirects/
     - /doc/alias/
-type: doc
+type: participate
 ---

 ![classes](/static/media/SPCpicket.jpg)

 **Application form is now online <a href="https://docs.google.com/forms/d/1TzmAH_zl3Ygfo-g97coeSXZABtVAYAPMMYjvtz8BJVE/viewform">here!</a>**

-SFPC (School for poetic computation) will host an intensive two week session in New York City.
-The spring term will run from April 20th~May 4th and will be a space for students to develop a deep curiosity of what it means to work poetically in computational media.
-SFPC co-founders Zachary Lieberman and Taeyoon Choi will be accompanied by new teachers.
+SFPC (School for poetic computation) will host an intensive two weeks session in New York City from April 20th~May 4th, 2014.
+It will be a space for students to develop deep curiosity of what it means to work poetically in computational media.
+SFPC co-founders Zachary Lieberman and Taeyoon Choi will be accompanied by new teachers and visiting artists.

 **What will happen in two weeks?**